 New England Clam Chowder is by far one of my favorite soups to enjoy any time of the year!
 I see it on a menu, it is a must try for me.
 I have been making this recipe for a few years now.
 It is my version of Tyler Florence’s, Classic Clam Chowder.
 It is definitely not a quick recipe, but it’s so worth the time and effort involved.
 You will end up with a rich clam broth that is transformed into a creamy chowder that everyone will love.
 My suggestion, double the recipe!

 This recipe requires two steps.
 Preparing the broth and making the chowder.
-Head on over to The Carolina Meat & Fish Co. and pick up a few dozen top neck clams and littleneck clams.
+Pick up a few dozen top neck clams and littleneck clams.
 This is another perfect recipe for your Christmas Eve dinner.
 Especially, if you celebrate with The Feast of the Seven Fishes.
 You may also enjoy my Manhattan Clam Chowder.

 HOW TO PREPARE CLAM BROTH

 Building the broth is a crucial part of adding great flavor to your chowder.
 Most of the ingredients you are using to create the broth can just be thrown into the pot, skin and all.
 It will be discarded in the end.

 Be sure to properly clean the clams prior to cooking.
 Click here to found out how.
 Grit and dirt do not belong in this chowder.